2025 Philadelphia Eagles season: Week 2: at Kansas City Chiefs

 The game was largely a defensive battle, with the score tied 10–10 at halftime.
 The Eagles took a 13–10 lead in the third quarter before a game-deciding play occurred early in the fourth.
 Safety Andrew Mukuba intercepted a pass from Patrick Mahomes that bounced out of Travis Kelce’s hands in the end zone.
 The Eagles capitalized on the turnover with a touchdown to extend their lead to 20–10.
 Although the Chiefs scored a late touchdown to cut the deficit to 20–17, the Eagles ran out the clock on their final possession to secure the victory.

 With their third straight win over Kansas City since the 2023 season, the Eagles improved to 2–0 and snapped the Chiefs' 12-game home winning streak.

+This victory gave the Eagles an all-time winning record in the regular season for the first time in franchise history (640–639–27).